gpufit/Gpufit/docs/fit_model_functions.rst

 :`x`: (independent variable) *X* coordinate

     The X coordinate values may be specified in the user information data.
-    For details on how to do this, see the linear regression code example, :ref:`linear-regression-example`.
+For details, see the linear regression code example, :ref:`linear-regression-example`.

     If no independent variables are provided, the *X* coordinate of the first data value is assumed to be (0.0).
     In this case, for a fit size of *M* data points, the *X* coordinates of the data are simply the corresponding array